ben-marlin/jframedemo/src/main/README.md

 ### A New File

 Start by creating a new file: in Explorer, right click on the folder JFrameGraphics.java is in, then choose New File.
 Give the new file a name of the form `MarlinGraphics.java` - but use your last name, of course.
+A note: Here I should say to type `MarlinGraphics` and let Java write the `.java` for you.
+It's too easy to accidentally type Java or something just a little off so it's hard to find the mistake!

 VSCode will add the package & class stuff for you, but you're going to copy a lot from JFrameGraphics.java and then adapt it.

 ### Top Matter

 Put your name & date comment in.
 Copy the import statements over.
-Tell it your class `extends JFrame`.
+Tell it your new class `extends JFrame` the same way the sample code did.

 ### Constructor & main

 Copy the constructor across.
 Rename it appropriately.

 Copy the main method across.
-Make sure your new class is not called `JFrameGraphics`, but whatever your new file is called.
+Change your new object's class to whatever your new file is called - e.g. not JFrameGraphics but MarlinGraphics.

-Note: Both of those methods should be inside the body of your new class.
+Note: Both of those methods should be inside the body of your new class (i.e. between the curly braces).

 ### DrawingPanel